Avago to buy Broadcom for $37 billion in biggest-ever chip deal

 Tan's strategy has been to look at potential targets that do not necessarily have the best strategic fit but have cost-cutting potential to build value.

-Avago and Broadcom first spoke about a potential merger in October 2014 but could not agree on a price, said people familiar with the matter who are unauthorized to speak publicly about it.
+Avago and Broadcom first spoke about a potential merger in October 2014 but could not agree on a price, said people familiar with the matter who are unauthorised to speak publicly about it.

 Talks heated up in April when Avago approached Broadcom again with higher offers, and negotiations continued until the two agreed on a deal.